Skip to contents

 #> "There are email addresses provided for all corresponding authors."

-The Validator class in tenzing is responsible for running all validation checks.
+The Validator class in tenzing is responsible for running all data validation checks.

-• It dynamically loads validation functions from validation_helpers.R.
+• It loads validation functions explicitly from validate_helpers.R, ensuring they work in all environments.

 • It allows adding dependencies between validation rules.